Differentially Private Synthetic Text Generation for Retrieval-Augmented Generation (RAG): Experimental Details and Analyses

 \subsection{Hyperparameter Search}

 Hyperparameters of each method are tuned using the validation queries.

-\textbf{Compared Methods.} For DP-RAG, we mainly adopt the parameter values reported in the original paper \cite{grislain25}.
+\paragraph{Compared Methods.} For DP-RAG, we mainly adopt the parameter values reported in the original paper \cite{grislain25}.
 The output token length is set to 70 for Medical Synth and MovieLens, and to 30 for SearchQA, as its answers are shorter.
 The top-p value, which controls the number of retrieved documents, is set to 0.02 for MedicalSynth (following the original paper) and 0.05 for MovieLens and SearchQA.
 For DP-Synth, the batch size is fixed at 100 for all datasets.

-\textbf{Proposed Method.} The hyperparameters used for the main results of DP-SynRAG (Table~\ref{tab:privacy_comparison}) are summarized in Table~\ref{tab:hyperparams}.
+\paragraph{Proposed Method.} The hyperparameters used for the main results of DP-SynRAG (Table~\ref{tab:privacy_comparison}) are summarized in Table~\ref{tab:hyperparams}.
 The other hyperparameters can be computed from those listed in the table.
 The parameters $\varepsilon_{\theta_s}$, $\rho_{\text{hist}}$, and $\rho_{\text{retr}}$ are set based on the total privacy budget.
 The parameters $K$ and $T$ are chosen according to the average token length per record in the dataset and kept constant across all experiments.
 The parameter $R$ determines the number of words extracted from the noisy histogram.
 To minimize the probability of extracting words with original zero counts, $R$ is set at the position where the word frequency approximately corresponds to $3\sigma_h$ when the words are sorted by frequency.
 For Medical Synth and MovieLens, this corresponds to $R=500$, and for SearchQA, $R=1000$.
 The parameters $L$ and $k$ are tuned using the validation queries.
-To assess the sensitivity of DP-SynRAG to its hyperparameters $K$, $R$, $L$, and $k$, Tables~\ref{tab:sensitivity_K_std}-\ref{tab:sensitivity_k_std} report the average accuracy on the test queries as each hyperparameter varies.
-The results indicate that accuracy remains stable except when the hyperparameters are extremely small, suggesting that extensive fine-tuning is unnecessary.
+To assess the sensitivity of DP-SynRAG to its hyperparameters $K$, $R$, $L$, and $k$, Tables~\ref{tab:sensitivity_K_std}-\ref{tab:sensitivity_k_std} report the average accuracy on the test queries as each hyperparameter varies. \re{Our sensitivity analysis shows that performance deteriorates only under extreme values (e.g., $L=1$, corresponding to hard clustering).
+This behavior is consistent across datasets, which suggests that it is possible to identify a set of safe hyperparameter ranges that work robustly in practice, without extensive dataset-specific tuning.}